Pamela Anderson Is A Blond Bombshell In Revealing Black Lingerie

 The bralette top Pamela is wearing is cut lower on the sides of her breasts, showing off the cleavage that made her one of the most famous Playboy centerfolds in the history of the publication.
 She was featured on the cover of the Hugh Hefner publication a staggering 14 times.

 The top of Pamela’s undergarment is attached with silver clasps at the bottom of the straps and close to the bra’s cups.
-The bottom of the garment appears to lie on the actress’ hips with the thinnest strap of material, attached to a triangle bottom that covers her front and posterior.
+The bottom of the garment appears to lie on the actress’s hips with the thinnest strap of material attached to a triangle bottom that covers her front and posterior.

 As for her hair and makeup fashion in the image, Pamela wore the beachy blond waves that have become synonymous with her look.
-Her hair was fashioned for the shoot to hand down her back, with pieces that appeared to be cut shorter than the back falling directly onto her shoulders.
+Her hair was fashioned for the shoot to hang down her back, with pieces that appeared to be cut shorter than the back, falling directly onto her shoulders.

 The model’s makeup consisted of a smoky eye, pale, glossy lip and plenty of blush and highlighter to sculpt her cheekbones.